 Critical Update on the Proposed MMSEZ-Kinetic Resources Ferrochrome Smelter—Our Formal Objections Submitted

 The road to Environmental Authorisation: In September 2024, the Environmental Impact Assessment (EIA) process for several industrial projects at the MMSEZ Energy-Metallurgical Zone in Limpopo Province was launched.
-Despite heavy criticism, the Scoping Report has been approved, and in June 2025, the Draft EIA Report (EIAR) was released for public comment.
-You can read the background here
+Despite heavy criticism, the Scoping Report for the ferrochrome smelter was approved, and in June 2025, the Draft EIA Report (EIAR) was released for public comment.
+You can read the background here (Living Limpopo campaign launched 13 September 2024 calling for public registration) and here (Living Limpopo press release 03 November 2024).

 Our submission details deep technical and legal flaws in the dEIAR spanning:

-• Water security (highlighting severe risks to a sole aquifer)
+Water security (highlighting severe risks to the sole aquifer)

-• Biodiversity loss in the Vhembe Biosphere Reserve
+Biodiversity loss in a UNESCO-designated Vhembe Biosphere Reserve

 The application comes from Kinetic Resources and its subsidiary Kinetic Mining (Pty) Ltd—the same Chinese-controlled parent company advancing the nearby MC Mining Makhado Colliery without valid environmental authorisation.